Skip to main content

 Redirects

-To create a page-to-page redirect:
+To create a redirect:

-3. Choose your Redirect type:
+2. Redirect type:

 • 301 for a permanent redirect.
-For SEO, this passes the page authority (the ability of that page to rank highly in search results) to the destination URL In most situations, this is the redirect you’ll want.
+For SEO, this passes the page authority (the ability of that page to rank highly in search results) to the destination URL.
+In most situations, this is the redirect you’ll want.

-5. For Capture child page URLs:
+2. Capture child page URLs:

-• select Yes if you also want to redirect from any children pages of your main ‘from’ URL in the Navigation component (the tree):
+• select Yes if you also want to redirect from any children pages of your main ‘from’ URL

-6. For Append child page URLs to destination:
+1. Append child page URLs to destination:

-NOTE: This option should only be used in urgent situations.
+Note: this option should only be used in urgent situations.
 Best practice is to create single redirects for each child page.

 • select Yes if you’ve selected Yes in the field above, and you want all the child pages to now have the same path as the main destination page.
-In the Sleep Walk example above, this means if you redirect /support_us/events/charity_challenge/sleep_walk (the parent page) to /support_us/events/run (work with me here), the URL path of the child page /support_us/events/charity_challenge/sleep_walk/Manchester will now be /support_us/events/run/Manchester.
-Make sense?

-• Select No if want all children pages (and grandchildren etc) to redirect to the single destination page
+• select No if want all children pages (and grandchildren etc) to redirect to the single destination page

 7. For Force redirect: